-We have audited the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the County of Sacramento (County), as of and for the fiscal year ended June 30, 2022, and have issued our report thereon dated November 30, 2022, which contained unmodified opinions on those financial statements.
+We have audited the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the County of Sacramento (County), as of and for the fiscal year ended June 30, 2023, and have issued our report thereon dated November 28, 2023, which contained unmodified opinions on those financial statements.
 Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise the County's basic financial statements.
 The accompanying Schedule of Passenger Facility Charge Revenues and Expenses (PFC Schedule) is presented for purposes of additional analysis as required by the PFC Guide and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the PFC Schedule is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the PFC Schedule is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Macias Gini É O'Connell LP
+Macias Gini & O'Connell LP

-Sacramento, California November 30, 2022
+Sacramento, California November 28, 2023